binpash/pash/pldi/osdi_reviews.md

 > quantitatively (complexity of annotations, person-time it took to
 > develop annotations for Coreutils and POSIX), would be insightful.

+kk: Thank you for this suggestion.
+We will add concrete quantitative results (if the reviewers agree) for the camera ready version of the paper (maybe give examples: average number of cases, number of groups that a command belongs in).

-kk: Can we give a concrete number of the time it took to do the study nikos?
-Also mention that this is a one-time effort.
+(Maybe) Also reclarify/remention that this is a one-time effort per command.
 And the fact that we have done it means that noone needs to do it for POSIX + COreutils commands.

 Comments for author